GitPS/PiCasino/PROPOSAL.md

 #### Software Process / Methodology:

 Our project will be using an Agile process and we will be utilizing the Scrum methodology.
+We will also handle version control and formal communcation via GitHub.